Skip to main content

 Who needs a sustainability strategy?

-Let us therefore distinguish between the “strategic approach” and the sustainability strategy: the strategic approach formulates key topics and fields of action, as well as general goals or visions of what you want to achieve, usually on a generic level, for example, reducing energy consumption, expanding sustainable products or improving social and environmental standards in the supply chain.
+Therefore let us distinguish between the “strategic approach” and the sustainability strategy: the strategic approach formulates key topics and fields of action, as well as general goals or visions of what you want to achieve, usually on a generic level, for example, reducing energy consumption, expanding sustainable products or improving social and environmental standards in the supply chain.
 A sustainability strategy, on the other hand, has measurable, scheduled and ambitious goals.
 In this way, it provides strategic guidelines for verifiable results and a roadmap for action.

 Therefore, every company needs a sustainability strategy (at some point).